lr42/gentle/roadmap.md

 - [ ] Monitor keyboard and mouse activity to reset breaks after a certain amount of time.
-- [ ] Allow setting parameters through a configuration file.
+- [x] Allow setting parameters through a configuration file.

 Bugs
 ------------------------------------------------------------------------

-- [x] Remove the context menus from the glowbox, or at least the nonsensical entries (for now).
 - [ ] The countdown timer glitches/shows the wrong value when the long
   break screen is shown.
+- [x] Remove the context menus from the glowbox, or at least the nonsensical entries (for now).

 Maintenance
 ------------------------------------------------------------------------

 - [ ] Code formatting and linting.
-  blue.
 - [ ] Add a tooltip/title to the task bar icon.
 - [ ] Move issue tracking over to a proper issue tracker.
 - [x] Create a GitHub repository for the project.